just1nlee/universeterminal/README.md

 2. Begin typing commands like 'ls', 'cd galaxy', or 'info'.
 3. Use 'help' anytime to get a full command list.
 > **Tip:** Use `tree` to visualize the structure of your explored universe.

-## Feedback & Contributions
-Checkout the Devpost to learn more about the project: [devpost - universe terminal](https://devpost.com/software/universe-terminal)